Hormonal Hair Loss: Causes And How To Reduce It Naturally

 5 Hormones That Cause Hair Loss

 Testosterone is the male sex hormone.
-However, testosterone is present in negligible amounts in women too.
+However, testosterone is present in smaller amounts in women too.
 Due to underlying issues like poor diet, genetics, and PCOS, sometimes women may produce excessive amounts of testosterone.
 Facial hair, obesity, and female pattern hair loss are common symptoms of excessive production of testosterone.

 Note: Finasteride is not recommended for women of childbearing age.